Larry Phillips (racing driver)

-Larry Phillips (July 3, 1942 – September 21, 2004) was an American racing driver and race car builder with a driving career starting in 1960 and running until 2001, the only person to win the NASCAR Weekly Series national championship five times.
+Larry Phillips (July 3, 1942 – September 21, 2004) was an American racing driver and race car builder with a driving career starting in 1960 and running until 2001.
+Phillips was the first person to win the NASCAR Weekly Series national championship five times.
 He won that title in 1989, 1991, 1992, 1995, and 1996.
 As a driver, he won seven NASCAR Weekly Series regional championships and thirteen track championships.

 Early life

 Phillips was born in Springfield, Missouri, son of Jim and Margie Phillips.
 He attended Bois D'Arc grade school in a suburb of Springfield, Missouri and Parkview High School in Springfield, Missouri.

 NASCAR touring series

 Phillips competed in one NASCAR touring series race in 1976.
 The race was a combined Winston Cup Series / Winston West Series event at Ontario Motor Speedway.
 He started 24th and finished 13th overall.
 Since he was the highest finisher in a Winston West car, he was credited with a win in the class.